-'''

 options to control component2

-'''

 This would create two Component objects, of type component1 and component2.
-Each time Hermes::rhs is run, the transform functions of component1 amd then component2 will be called, followed by their finally functions.
+Each time Hermes::rhs is run, the transform functions of component1 and then component2 will be called, followed by their finally functions.

 It is often useful to group components together, for example to define the governing equations for different species.
-A type setting in the option section overrides the name of the section, and can be another list of components options to control component1 and component2
+A type setting in the option section overrides the name of the section, and can be another list of components class ComponentScheduler

 '''

 [hermes]

 components = group1, component3

+[group1]

-[group1] type = component1, component2
+type = component1, component2

+options to control component1 and component2

 [component3]

 options to control component3

 '''